detomon/godot-blipkit/doc/classes/BlipKitInstrument.md

 ```
 ### `void set_envelope(type: int, steps: PackedInt32Array, values: PackedFloat32Array, sustain_offset: int, sustain_length: int)`

-Sets the envelope with `type`. `values` define the individual values for each phase.
+Sets the envelope with `type`. `values` defines the individual values for each phase.

 If `steps` is not empty, it has to have the same size as `values`.
 In this case, `values` are linearly interpolated.
 The duration of each phase is defined by the value at the corresponding index in `steps` as number of *ticks*.
 Values in `steps` are allowed to be `0` to instantly change a value.

-If `steps` is empty, `values` is used as a sequence and values are changed instantly.
+If `steps` is empty, `values` is used as a sequence and values are changed stepwise.
 In this case, the duration of each phase is defined by `BlipKitTrack.instrument_divider`.

 The parameters `sustain_offset` and `sustain_length` define the range of the sustain cycle which is repeated while the note is playing.